carpentries-incubator/workflows-nextflow/_episodes/05-processes-part2.md

 ### Output files

-If we want to capture a file instead of a value we can use the `path` qualifier that can capture one or more files produced by the process, over the specified channel.
+If we want to capture a file instead of a value as output we can use the `path` qualifier that can capture one or more files produced by the process, over the specified channel.

 ~~~